-In January of 1991 Wes and Sue Pastor packed their (then) four children into the family station wagon and drove from Philadelphia to Burlington, Vermont.
-They believed God was calling them to plant a gospel-preaching, church-planting church in the Burlington area.
+In January of 1991, Wes and Sue Pastor packed their (then) four children into the family station wagon and drove from Philadelphia to Burlington, Vermont.
+They believed God was calling them to plant a gospel-preaching church in that area.

-In January of 1993 Christ Memorial moved to Angell Lecture Hall on the University of Vermont campus (and the fifth Pastor baby was born).
-In March of 1994 with a congregation of about 125 we began renting a former church in Williston.
-In December of 1995 CMC purchased the property and performed some necessary upgrades.
-At the time there were about 190 attendees.
+The following year, the church moved to Angell Lecture Hall on the University of Vermont campus (and the fifth Pastor baby was born).
+In March of 1994, with a congregation of about 125, we began renting a former church in Williston.
+By the end of 1995, CMC had purchased and renovated that property and had grown to nearly 200 attendees.

-The original vision was also to be a flagship church-planting church that would be the hub of a training center for future church planters.
-That vision became a reality with the establishment onsite of The NETS Institute for Church Planting in 2000.
-Since then Christ Memorial has given birth to daughter churches in Vermont, New Hampshire, Massachusetts and Cameroon through our relationship with NETS.
-Lord willing, we will be part of many more church plants for decades to come.
+The vision also included becoming a flagship church that would mentor future church planters.
+That vision became a reality with the establishment of The NETS Institute for Church Planting in 2000.
+Already, Christ Memorial has given birth to churches in Vermont, New Hampshire, Maine, Massachusetts and Cameroon through NETS.
+We have church planters on the ground in Connecticut and Rhode Island.
+And, Lord willing, we will be part of many more church plants for generations to come.

 The story of Christ Memorial Church is still being written.
 We desire to be used of God to promote His kingdom throughout Williston, throughout Vermont, throughout New England, and throughout the world.
 We pray that the gospel of Jesus Christ will always be the lifeblood of this church and of all that we do.

-And we invite you to become part of the story.
+And we invite you to be part of the story.